2016 AFL Grand Final: Teams

 The umpiring panel, comprising three field umpires, four boundary umpires, two goal umpires and an emergency in each position is given below.
-The most notable appointment was field umpire Scott Jeffery's selection for his first grand final.
-An AFL review of the umpiring post game found it was not up to the standard expected, with three or four key decisions incorrectly going against Sydney among an overall free kick count of 20–8 favouring the Bulldogs.
+The most notable appointment was field umpire Scott Jeffery's selection for his sole grand final.
+An AFL review of the umpiring post game found it was not up to the standard expected, with three or four decisions incorrectly going against Sydney among an overall free kick count of 20–8 favouring the Bulldogs.
 The differential of 12 was the biggest in a Grand Final since the three-umpire system was introduced.

 Numbers in brackets represent the number of grand finals umpired, including 2016.